 Visit Zambia's key wildlife areas - Victoria Falls, the Lower Zambezi and the South Luangwa.

-Visit Chobe, the Okavango and Victoria Falls on this wonderful six night Botswana & Zambia safari
+Visit Chobe, the Okavango and Victoria Falls on this wonderful seven night Botswana & Zambia safari

 A superb safari combining Victoria Falls, South Luangwa and the Lower Zambezi National Park